Get Out of Town: The Five Best Day Trips from Paris

 2. Paris to Normandy

 These days, memorial cemeteries and monuments that commemorate the landings are the main attractions of Normandy.
 However, the locals are happy to serve you their renowned apple pie and a glass of cider just to remind you that their region is about more than war.
-If you want us to arrange all the details, transportation, navigation, and cider-tasting, we offer a Normandy day trip from Paris.
+If you want us to arrange all the details check out our Normandy D-Day Landing Beaches Day Trip with Cider Tasting and Lunch.
 Visit the memorials near Omaha Beach, learn about the heroic actions of D-Day, and enjoy some delicious local cider.

 Not ready to book a tour?
 Read more on Paris and find out why everyone loves the city!